 And finally, at least a declaration of freedom.

-While recognized by the African-American community for more than 150 years, all of America must now recognize the importance of June 19 for all of our history.
-We have made progress, significant progress, since Aficans first came to this county.
-But we still have far to go in addressing the structural and systemic racism in America that keeps the decescents of enslaved Africans from being completely free.
+While recognized by the African-American community for more than 150 years.
+All of America must now recognize the importance of June 19 for all of our history.
+We have made progress, significant progress since Africans first came to this county.
+But we still have far to go in addressing the structural and systemic racism in America that keeps the descents of enslaved Africans from being completely free.